shane0/shane0.github.io/docs/basics.md

 These mental states are believed to be the root cause of suffering and keep individuals trapped in cyclic existence.
 Practicing MINDFULNESS and meditation is said to help overcome the Kleshas and achieve liberation from suffering.

+## three marks of existence

+In Buddhism, there are three types of suffering, which are known as the Three Universal Truths or the Three Marks of Existence.
+They are:

+1. Dukkha-dukkha: This refers to the suffering that arises from painful experiences, such as sickness, old age, and death.
+1. Samkhara-dukkha: This refers to the suffering that arises from the impermanence of all things, including pleasant experiences that are bound to change or come to an end.
+1. Viparinama-dukkha: This refers to the suffering that arises from our tendency to cling to things or experiences that are impermanent and constantly changing.
+This includes the suffering that arises from attachment, craving, and aversion.

 ## what are the attributes of enlightenment

 Enlightenment is a term used in various spiritual traditions to describe a state of spiritual awakening, liberation, or self-realization.
 The specific attributes of enlightenment can vary across traditions, but some of the most common ones include: